ikawrakow/mnist/README.md

 We have learned that adding translated and deformed versions of the training data is useful for improving prediction accuracy, but this increases the run time significantly.
 All we need to do now is to a) Combine translations and elastic deformations b) Find a way to skip unlikely training examples via checks that are much cheaper to compute than a full similarity (distance) calculation.
 This is what is done in `mnist_knn_v4.cpp`.
 The following two tricks are used to accomplish a) and b)
 * After for-/background thresholding, consider the pixels in the foreground as a point cloud and compute moments $M_{kl} = 1/N \sum (x_i - x_0)^k (y_i - y_0)^l$, where $x_0$ and $y_0$ are the coordinates of the image midpoint, $x_i, y_i$ the coordinates of the $i$'th foreground pixel (all measured in pixels), and $N$ is the number of foreground pixels.
 In practice it is sufficient to use $M_{20}, M_{02}$ and $M_{11}$.
 If we pre-compute these for all training samples, we have a computationally very cheap check: we skip all training samples where the $L_2$ Euclidean distance between the moments of the image being predicted and the moments of the training sample is greater than some threshold.
 * We use the x- and y-projections $P(x) = \sum_y A(x, y)$ and $P(y) = \sum_x A(x, y)$ where $A(x, y)$ is the grey value at position $(x, y)$.
-This allows us to a) qucikly compute a similarity between a test image and a training sample ($28\dot2$ multiply-adds instead of $28^2$ for a full similarity computation), and b) quickly find a translation of the test images where the x- and y-projection best match the training sample.
+This allows us to a) quickly compute a similarity between a test image and a training sample ($28\dot2$ multiply-adds instead of $28^2$ for a full similarity computation), and b) quickly find a translation of the test images where the x- and y-projection best match the training sample.
 If the projection similarity after translation is greater than some threshold, the training image is skipped.

 The resulting algorithm can be found in `mnist_knn_v4.cpp`.
-It is more complicated than the very simple `mnist_knn_v1-3.cpp`, but still resonably simple with less than 300 LOC. `mnist_knn_v4` has several command-line options that influence the prediction accuracy vs run time tradeoff.
+It is more complicated than the very simple `mnist_knn_v1-3.cpp`, but still reasonably simple with less than 300 LOC. `mnist_knn_v4` has several command-line options that influence the prediction accuracy vs run time tradeoff.
 Usage is
 ```
 ./mnist_knn_v4 [num_neighbors] [n_add] [thresh] [speed] [beta] [nthread]
 ```
 where
 * `num_neighbors` is the number of nearest neighbors to use.
 This affects run-time/accuracy because there are checks from time to time if all `4 * num_neighbors` nearest neighbors predict the same label and, if so, the calculation is stopped and the corresponding label (digit) is returned as the predicted result.
 Default value is 5.
-* `n_add` is the number odeformations to add per training sample.
+* `n_add` is the number of deformations to add per training sample.
 This has the largest effect on accuracy and speed (see below for some examples)
 * `thresh` is the threshold used for the projection similarity.
 Default values is 0.25, one can get slightly higher accuracy by increasing it to 0.33 or even 0.5 at the expense of a slower prediction
 * `speed` can take values of 0, 1 or 2.
 If 0, the all-same-label check is never performed (see 1st bullet).
 If 1, the check is done only once after completing all non-deformed training samples (`n_train`).
 If 2, the check is done after every `n_train` samples.
 The difference in speed between the 3 options is quite significant with a relatively minor impact on prediction accuracy.
 * `beta` is a parameter that determines the relative importance of the Pearson correlation coefficient and the binary feature similarity described above.
 It should be left at its default value of 1.
 * `nthread` is the number of threads to use.
 If missing, `std::thread::hardware_concurrency()` is used.
-On systems with hyper-threading enabled or systems with a mix of performance and efficiency cores one may want to specify it explicitely to see if performance can be improved.
+On systems with hyper-threading enabled or systems with a mix of performance and efficiency cores one may want to specify it explicitly to see if performance can be improved.

 Here are some examples of
 | num_neighbors | n_add | thresh | speed | prediction time (ms) | prediction error (%) |